pagemosaic/pagemosaic-web-platform/README.md

 pnpm destroy-platform
 ```

-Afterward, resources created for DynamoDB (tables with data) and S3 buckets may remain on AWS.
+Afterward, resources created for DynamoDB tables with data may remain on AWS.
-You can easily identify them as their names begin with the stack name you specified in the `.env` file under `STACK_NAME`.
+You can easily identify them as their names begin with the stack name you specified in the `.env` file under `STACK_NAME`: `<stack name>System`, `<stack name>Pages`.
 Go to the AWS console and manually delete them after successfully executing the destroy-platform command.